What Is Multiple Sclerosis? Symptoms, Signs and Treatments

 MS causes a wide range of possible symptoms that can vary from one person to the next and sometimes lead to serious disability, though some cases can be mild.
-You’re most likely to be diagnosed with MS in your 20s and 30s, though anyone of any age can be affected by it.
-And according to the NHS there are around 127,000 diagnosed cases of people living with MS in the UK, with two or three times more women affected than men (i).
+You’re most likely to be diagnosed with MS in your 20s and 30s, though anyone of any age can be affected by it (i).
+And according to the MS Society there are more than 130,000 people living with MS in the UK (ii), with two or three times more women affected than men (i).

 What causes it?

 We don’t know exactly why some people develop MS, which is classed as an autoimmune disease.
 This means the immune system mistakes part of the body for a threatening substance and attacks it.

 In the case of MS, the part of the body attacked by the immune system – mainly immune system cells called T cells – is a substance called myelin that forms a protective sheath around the nerve fibres in the brain and spinal cord.
 The myelin sheath not only protects the nerve fibres but it allows the nerves to send messages called electrical impulses to the brain and spinal cord.

 However, when the immune system attacks the myelin sheath, it causes tiny patches of inflammation, which prevents the nerve fibres from working properly and causes a variety of symptoms.
 Repeated attacks on the myelin sheath cause more episodes of inflammation, and eventually this leads to scarring – also called plaques – that can damage the nerve fibres permanently.
 If you have MS you’ll typically have many small areas of scarring in the brain and spinal cord.